 The TSEP Student Engagement Evaluation Framework (pg.
 32-34) also provides a useful table of sources of evidence.

-STEER are currently designing, leading and supporting evaluation activity across SHU including work within Faculties, Professional Services and initiatives aligned to SHU Strategic Priorities.
+STEER are currently designing, leading and supporting evaluation activity across Hallam including work within Colleges, Professional Services and initiatives aligned to strategic priorities.